7 Low-Maintenance Siding Options for Your Home

 Photo: bildlove / Adobe Stock

 Stucco is a somewhat divisive siding—you either love it or hate it.
-But its affordability, durability, rustic aesthetic, and (most importantly) ease of maintenance make stucco a smart choice for many homeowners.
+But its affordability, durability, traditional aesthetic, and ease of maintenance make stucco a smart choice for homeowners who live in hot, dry climates.
+Stucco absorbs moisture, so it will require far more maintenance and repairs in areas that see a lot of rainfall or high humidity.

 Outside of cleaning, you only need to seal your stucco every five years or so and repair damage as it appears.
-Repairing stucco siding on your own is relatively easy (you’ll need about four hours for small repairs), but you can also hire a stucco repair contractor near you if you don’t have the time or know-how.
+Repairing stucco siding on your own is relatively easy (you’ll need about four hours for small repairs), but you can also hire a stucco repair contractor near you if you don’t have the time or know-how, or if you have a smooth stucco finish that makes repairs more challenging.

 ProsCons

-If you love the look of stucco and have the budget for it, EIF is well worth the investment to maintain the look without sacrificing the insulation or moisture resistance as other low-maintenance siding options.
+If you love the look of stucco and have the budget for it, EIFS is well worth the investment to maintain the look while enjoying better durability, less upkeep, and greater curb appeal over time.

 wood siding of home